ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 <table style="width: 100%;"><tr><td style="width: 50%">

 sixty bushels, and the

 Notiie wie an the or eu a

 I know that the children were all like their mothers

-Thus the father soon tot aintere to orlen the a oa e tunded and
+Thus the father soon tot aintere to orlen the a oa e tunded and i
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:in:batch_in_abraham_ver02:data:sn84023963:00200295997:1858102001:0119/pct:34.451533,85.565313,55.114221,2.291438/!600,600/0/default.jpg"/>
 </td>